Cozy Peach Kitchen

 • BBQ sauce: My homemade BBQ sauce errs on the thinner side.
 Some store-bought sauces are really thick and squeezable (like Sweet Baby Ray's).
 You may need to add an extra tablespoon or two of vegetable broth to thin it in the pan.

-• More serving ideas: I love topping these with pickled onions.
-This jackfruit also goes well in burritos or on burrito bowls.
-It's also a great additional to nachos.
-You might also like my BBQ jackfruit sandwiches.
+• More serving ideas: I love topping these with pickled red onions or quick pickled red cabbage.
+This jackfruit also goes well in burritos, burrito bowls, or on nachos.

 • Salt content: You can cut down on salt content by using homemade BBQ sauce or a lower sodium BBQ sauce, by thoroughly rinsing/draining the jackfruit, and using a reduced-sodium vegetable broth.
 Nutrition facts are calculated using store-bought BBQ sauce.

-• Protein: For more protein, try adding BBQ tofu, air fryer crispy chickpeas, baked tofu, or air fryer tofu.
+• Protein: For more protein, try adding BBQ chickpeas, BBQ tofu, air fryer crispy chickpeas, baked tofu, or air fryer tofu.

 Side view of three corn tortillas filled with jackfruit, avocado and mango